Securities-based savings: Pillar 3a funds provide the following benefits

-You can also sign up for a tied pension provision with an insurance company.
-There are fund-linked policies with securities and traditional solutions without securities.
-In both cases, part of the amount contributed is used for insurance coverage and is no longer available for retirement provision.
-As a result, you have more money available if you have a pension account or a security solution held by a bank than if you take out life insurance.
+You can also sign up for Pillar 3a with an insurance company.
+There are policies with securities and classic solutions without securities.
+In both cases, part of the payment is used for the insurance coverage and is consequently no longer available for retirement provision.
+As a result, you will have more money available after you retire if you have a pension solution held by a bank than if you take out life insurance.